Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/01-understanding-file-systems.md

 - "How is my own file system structured?"
 - "How do I find, create, move and delete folders and files on my own computer?"
 - "What is a working directory, an absolute path and a relative path?"
-- "What files and paths will I need for the Prenomics/Genomics courses?"
 objectives:
 - "Explain the hierarchical structure of a file system."
 - "Understand the structure of the file system on their own machine."